2009 swine flu pandemic by country: Africa

 The Egyptian government ordered the mass slaughter of all pigs in Egypt on 29 April, even though the current strain was a human-human transmittable, human influenza that had previously hybridized with avian flu and swine flu.
-The World Organization for Animal Health called the swine killing "scientifically unjustified".
+The World Organisation for Animal Health called the swine killing "scientifically unjustified".

 The first case of the H1N1 virus was discovered in Cairo, Egypt on 2 June 2009, in a 12-year-old girl coming from the US with her mother.
 Only the girl was infected and the officials caught the case before letting her out of the airport.
 A second and third case were discovered on Sunday 7 June, two students at the American University of Cairo.
 On 11 June 2 more cases were discovered, bringing the total number of cases to 12.

 The swine flu was confirmed in 21 African countries: Egypt, South Africa, Morocco, Algeria, Tunisia, Ethiopia, Côte d'Ivoire, Seychelles, Cape Verde, Libya, Kenya, Uganda, Botswana, Zimbabwe, Tanzania, Mauritius, Somalia, Sudan, Namibia, Zambia, Gabon, and Rwanda.

 The H1N1 virus was a concern in the months leading up to the 2010 FIFA World Cup, which took place in June 2010 in South Africa.